ztrayl3/X-Riemannian/README.md

 3. Look at steps 1 & 2 in the context of both Single-Subject Multi-Session (SS) and Multi-Subject Single-Session (MS) EEG data to investigate RG performance in greater detail

-All datasets used for this analysis are property of INRIA Bordeaux and not public.
+All datasets used for this analysis are property of INRIA Bordeaux and not yet public (as of Fall 2022).

 TODO: